Ivar Mortensson-Egnund

-Ivar Mortensson-Egnund (originally Ivar Julius Mortensen and also referred to as Ivar Matlaus) (24 July 1857 – 16 February 1934) was a Norwegian author, journalist, theologian, researcher, translator, writer, philosopher and advocate of nynorsk (the new Norwegian language).
-He was born in Alvdal North Østerdal.
-His parents were Anne Petronelle Tangen, and Morten Mortensen Ogarden, a former parliament member for the Liberals, both from Tynset.
-He studied theology in Christiania and was cand. theol. in 1883.
+Ivar Mortensson-Egnund (originally Ivar Julius Mortensen and also referred to as Ivar Matlaus; 24 July 1857 – 16 February 1934) was a Norwegian author, journalist, theologian, researcher, translator, writer, philosopher and advocate of nynorsk (the new Norwegian language).
+He was born in Tynset Municipality (now part in Alvdal Municipality) in North Østerdalen.
+His parents were Anne Petronelle Tangen, and Morten Mortensen Ogarden, a former parliament member for the Liberal Party, both from Tynset Municipality.
+He studied theology in Christiania and got his cand. theol. in 1883.
 However, he did not practice as a priest before he became a diocese curate at Hamar in 1909.
-In 1894 he married Karen Nilsen and they farmed at Einabu in Folldal, a farm which his family had purchased in 1873.
+In 1894 he married Karen Nilsen and they farmed at Einabu in Folldal Municipality, a farm which his family had purchased in 1873.

 Childhood

 Ivar Mortensson grew up in a religiously Haugianistic and politically liberal home.
 He completed the examen artium at Aars og Voss` school in Christiania in 1875 and the cand. theol. in 1883.